 Seattle University is unable to provide you with individual tax advice, but should you have questions, you should seek the counsel of an informed tax preparer or adviser.

-Total amount of qualified tuition and related expenses (QTRE) you paid in calendar (tax) year.
+Total amount of qualified tuition and related expenses (QTRE) you paid in calendar (tax) year, less any refunds received that year.

 Not reported by Seattle University.
 Can be calculated using account activity/invoices from the Student Account Center records to total billed expenses in calendar (tax) year.